 That’s why, regardless of how thorough a pension plan is, it can pay to save for retirement in other ways, including through a 401(k), IRA or Roth IRA.
 Just because a worker has a pension, that doesn’t mean that it’s the only retirement plan that’s right for them.
 And employees will benefit from preparing for retirement early.

 Workers could get started investing today by opening an account with SoFi Invest®.
-SoFi Invest offers an active investing platform that allows users to choose their stocks and ETFs without paying SoFi management fees and commissions.
+SoFi Invest offers an active investing platform that allows users to choose their stocks and ETFs without paying commissions, but other fees apply.

-SoFi Invest also offers an automated investing solution that invests users’ money based on their goals and risk tolerance without charging a management fee.
+SoFi Invest also offers an automated investing solution that invests users’ money based on their goals and risk tolerance without charging a advisory fee.